verklegarden/schnorr-on-evm/ERC.md

 Schnorr signature schemes exist in many different flavors.
 This Schnorr signature scheme chooses the signature to be `(s, R)` instead of `(e, R)` for closer behavior to Bitcoin’s BIP-340.
 Note that eventhough the signature is verified via `Rₑ`, it is still defined via `R` to ensure forward compatibility with Schnorr schemes based on aggregated public keys.

-Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the challenge hash `e`.
-Note that instead of prefixing the key in affine coordinate, the public key’s `x` coordinate and `y` coordinate’s parity are used to potentially reduce EVM storage and memory costs.
+Additionally this Schnorr scheme is _key prefixed_ to protect against "related-key attacks" meaning the public key is prefixed to the message in the challenge hash input[^2].
+Note that instead of prefixing the key in affine coordinates, the public key’s `x` coordinate and `y` coordinate’s parity are used to not increase the verifier's resource usage by either computing or storing the full `y` coordinate.

 ## Test Cases